raphCode/master-thesis-muzero/theory.typ

 The !exf also allows an visual explanation of subgames.
 The !exf of a subgame is a subset of the original !g's !g tree.
-In the example of @fig_exf_example, if a !g were to start at any of the !ns labeled with~1 or~2 and shares all !ns below, this is a subgame of the original !g.
+In the example of @fig-exf_example, if a !g were to start at any of the !ns labeled with~1 or~2 and shares all !ns below, this is a subgame of the original !g.
 @gtheo

-For example, @fig_exf_subgame shows two particular subgames from the !g in
+For example, @fig-exf_subgame shows two particular subgames from the !g in
-@fig_exf_example:
+@fig-exf_example:

 #figure(
   stack(